The Hilltopper Classic

 The later in the cycle you speak, the more rebuttal your speech should include.
 Repeating the same points as a prior speaker is probably not your best use of time.

 I'm not opposed to hearing friendly questions in c-x as a way to advance your side's position if they are done smartly.
 If your compatriot handles it well, points to you both.
 If they fumble it, no harm to you and negative for them.
+C-x doesn't usually factor heavily into my rankings, often just being a tie breaker for people I see as roughly equal in their performance.

-For the love of God, if it's not a scenario where full participation on a single issue is expected, call to question already.
+For the love of God, if it's not a scenario/morning hour/etc. where full participation on a single issue is expected, call to question already.
 With expanded questioning now standard, you don't need to speak on everything to stay on my mind.
 Late cycle speeches rarely offer something new and it's far more likely you will harm yourself with a late speech than help.
 If you are speaking on the same side in succession it's almost certain you will harm yourself, and opposing a motion to call to question to allow successive speeches on only one side will also reflect as a non-positive.

 Dawn Siegel Paradigm